phly/phly_mustache/README.txt

 Phly\Mustache
 =============
+This branch is a PHP 5.2 version of Phly\Mustache.

 Phly\Mustache is a Mustache (http://mustache.github.com) implementation written for PHP 5.3+.
 It conforms to the principles of mustache, and allows for extension of the format via pragmas.